Understanding the shelf life of bakery products

 The baked snack industry is a constantly growing market valued at $440 billion.
 These products typically cover a range of textures, colors, and flavors, and it is critical that they remain safe while maintaining their expected texture and sensory properties.
 One of the most important factors influencing the quality and shelf life of bakery products is water activity.
 Water activity control can help prevent or minimize various degradative events such as rancidity, microbiological spoilage, staling, or changes in texture due to water migration.

-Water activity is defined as the Energy status of water in a system and is rooted in the fundamental laws of thermodynamics through Gibb’s freeenergy equation.
+Water activity is defined as the Energy status of water in a system and is rooted in the fundamental laws of thermodynamics through Gibb’s free energy equation.
 It represents the relative chemical potential energy of water as dictated by the surface, colligative, and capillary interactions in a matrix.
 Practically, it is measured as the partial vapor pressure of water in a headspace that is at equilibrium with the sample, divided by the saturated vapor pressure of water at the same temperature.
 Water activity is often referred to as the ‘free water’, but since ‘free’ is not scientifically defined and is

 interpreted differently depending on the context, this is incorrect.
 Free water gives the connotation of a quantitative measurement, while water activity is a qualitative measurement of the relative chemical potential energy.
 Rather than